Chris--A/Moduino/README.md

 Moduino is a JavaScript modding system for the public forum found at http://forum.arduino.cc

 Written by:	Christopher Andrews
-Licence:	Released using MIT licence.
+Licence:	Released using GPL licence.

-There are currently 21 modifications available.
+There are currently 23 modifications available.
 Each mod can be disabled in the configuration.

 For a preview and instructions, visit http://arduino.land/Moduino/